Kwame-Erasmus/cybersecurity-home-lab/projects/vlan-routing-pfsense.md

 # Implementing Inter-VLAN Routing Using pfSense

 ## 🧠 Overview

-In modern enterprise networks, different departments and systems are segmented into separate networks (VLANs) for organization and security.
-However, these networks still need controlled communication.
+In enterprise networks, systems are segmented into separate networks (VLANs) to improve security, performance, and organization.
+However, devices in different VLANs cannot communicate by default because they exist in separate broadcast domains.

-The objective of this project is to configure inter-VLAN routing using pfSense to enable communication between isolated networks in a lab environment.
+This project demonstrates how pfSense can be configured as a Layer 3 device to enable inter-VLAN routing, allowing controlled communication between multiple isolated networks in a home lab environment.
 ---

 ## 🏗️ Lab Setup